Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Duration: about one hour

-Have you finished planning your excursion to Saint Andrews from Edinburgh?
-Now you know which transportation alternative is the best, so you're not missing anything.
+Have you finished planning your excursion to St. Andrews from Edinburgh?
+Now you know which transportation alternative is the best, so there is nothing left to do.